harrydehix/vproweatherjs/README.md

-🔴 This package is still in the development phase.
-Most of the functions will probably already work, but there are still some tests to be done and a more detailed documentation to be written. 🔴
+🔴 This package has been deprecated.
+Use [vantjs](https://github.com/harrydehix/vantjs) instead. 🔴

 # vproweatherjs
 Javascript/Typescript interface to any Davis Vantage Pro weather station.
 Based on the [vproweather](https://github.com/bytesnz/vproweather) driver.